 The land of fire and ice.
 It has 130 volcanoes and giant glaciers across 11% of its land mass.
 The terrain is rugged, desolate and breathtaking.
-The landscape alone, along the south coast, is worth the trip over, but once you are there the people, the history and the culture will make you glad you did.
+The landscape alone, along the south coast, is worth the trip, but once you’re there the people, the history and the culture will make you glad you did.

 If you are planning on checking out Reykjavik itself your best bet is to pick a hotel in or near the city center.
-Its a very walk-able city with lots of great architecture, museums, shopping and places of interest to see (including a penis museum).
-There’s a massive variety of food and restaurants in the city center area with plenty of good bars that are open late.
+Its a very walk-able city with lots of great architecture, museums, shopping and places of interest to see (including a penis museum.
+Yes, I said a penis museum.).
+There’s a massive variety of restaurant types in the city center area with plenty of good bars that are open late.

 After a day to recover in Reykjavik We took a two day tour along the south coast, which included black sand beaches, amazing waterfalls that you can walk behind, glacier bay and exploring a glacial ice cave.
 There were also several other stops along the way over the course of two days but I wouldn’t want to list them all here and spoil the fun.

 If you are planning on going for a longer trip, or like me, plan on going back again for a second time, there is still plenty to see and do.
 You could travel the ring road which circles the whole outside of the island as well as several cities and villages in the north and visit the beautiful Westfjords region.
 There is hiking, climbing, whale watching and visiting puffins on tiny islands.

 If you like outdoor activities, getting out of your comfort zone, seeing landscapes that make you feel as if you’re in another world, then Iceland is the place you want to visit.